-After a miscarriages stillbirth the body grieves.
-There is the emotional and spiritual pain of loss of living in a no-longer pregnant body.
+After a miscarriage or stillbirth, the body grieves.
+There is the emotional and spiritual pain of the loss of living in a no-longer pregnant body.
 Depending on the length of the pregnancy the reflection in the mirror may appear suspended between being pregnant and not being pregnant.

 Today’s society does not publicly talk about loss, miscarriage, and stillbirth.
 And no one talks about the post-miscarriage body.
-Instead we focus on the raw intensity of loss and the perception of feminine failure.
+Instead, we focus on the raw intensity of loss and the perception of feminine failure.
 The loss mother needs compassionate care that addresses all three aspects for healing: mental, emotional, and physical.
-These mothers needs to mourn the loss of her baby, the loss of her hopes and dreams, and the loss of the family she imagined.
-Loss of a child is complex.
+These mothers need to mourn the loss of her baby, the loss of her hopes and dreams, and the loss of the family she imagined.
+The loss of a child is complex.

 Having a realistic understanding of how the body grieves can help the mother and her support team in creating a safe and non-judgmental environment for healing.